(Last Updated on : 22-08-2019)

 The climate of the Pachmarhi Biosphere Reserve is typically monsoon type, with three distinct seasons.
 The Tawa Reservoir

-s, Wild Buffaloes, and Barasingas were present in the area, in the past, they have disappeared now.
+, Wild Buffaloes and Barasingas were present here in the past, they have disappeared now.
 As most of the Pachmarhi Biosphere Reserve is covered with dense forest vegetation, it forms an ideal habitat for the wild animals.
 The reserve is home to 42 tigers, 74 panthers, 3475 wild boar

 , 964 barking deers, 1223 guars, 981 Cheetals, 981 samphars, 1282 Rhesus macaque

 , 6 crocodiles and several other animal species.
-The reptiles like lizards, gecleos, skink
+The reptiles like lizards, gecleos, skinks

 , amphibia etc. are also found in this reserve.
-The animals like Rhesus Monkeys, Giant Squirrels
+The animals like Rhesus Monkeys

 , and Flying Squirrels are endemic to the area and the Crested Serpent Eagles are also rarely found in the Pachmarhi Biosphere Reserve.